 Of course, being the best coffeeshop in Amsterdam, and indeed, in the country, comes with heavy responsibilities.
 You will notice this as soon as you approach a Boerejongens Coffeeshop venue, because instead of a bouncer, we have a friendly, bowler hat-wearing Neighbourhood Host to welcome our guests.
 They are responsible for maintaining smooth relations with the neighborhood, making sure that our customers don’t have a negative impact on local living conditions.
 This is two-way tolerance in action, and it is an example of coffeeshop management 2.0 for sure!

 Today, the number of Dutch coffeeshops is lower than it was twenty years ago.
 That is largely due to the additional regulations we have these days.
 The main barrier is the stipulation that coffeeshops must be located at a minimum distance from any schools, to prevent drawing in too many students.
 Considerable efforts have also been made to cut down on cannabis tourism, particularly in the border regions of the country.
 Many cities forbid their coffeeshops to sell to foreign nationals these days.
 Fortunately for you and for us, Amsterdam is a positive exception to this rule… Still, having less coffeeshops nationwide does come with advantages.
 In general, as quantity decreased, the quality of the remaining coffeeshops improved.
 The best shops managed to stick around, and this is why today, you are one of the lucky customers of this award-winning Boerejongens venture.
 It seems as if our ancient Dutch tradition of tolerance and polder model policies is working to your advantage, then.
 We hope that this brief historical excursion will add some depth to your Amsterdam smoking experience.
 At any rate, now you can tell all the folks back home that you enjoyed a cultural holiday in the Dutch capital!
-From the world’s first coordinated water management, via world-famous religious and political tolerance, to present-day coffeeshop culture: feel free to indulge in the very best that the global cannabis capital has to offer at this excellent Boerejongens smoking venue!
+From the world’s first coordinated water management, via world-famous religious and political tolerance, to present-day coffeeshop culture: feel free to indulge in the very best that the global cannabis capital has to offer!

 Coffeeshop Information Centre Amsterdam

 Prins Hendrikkade 10

 Free Coffeeshop & Cannabis information, CBD products, Cannabis Seeds & more!